TakeDawn/takedawn-backend-template/README.md

 ## Configuration

+### package.json
+Don't forget to edit and/or update the `package.json` file with your information.

 ### .env file
+You **must** create your own basic`.env` at the root of the project.
-Your basic .env file should look like this :
+This file should look like this :
 ```
 PORT=yourPort
 CORS_WHITELIST=yourWhiteList